montymxb/CS_290_Project1/README.md

 3. server will start running and will indicate so on the command line
 4. Visit http://localhost:5000 in your browser to see the resulting page
 5. To stop the server hit Ctrl-C to stop the process, this will kill the server

+## Explanation of the layout
+In the project you'll see something like the following
+- server.js
+- public
+    - css
+        - style.css
+    - html
+        - index.html
+    - js
+        - client.js
+- node_modules
+    - lots of stuff in here, i'll explain shortly...
+- .gitignore
+- package.json
+- README.md

+The **server.js** file is the starting point of the server.
+Here an express application is setup to receive requests and 'serve' the appropriate content.
+You can see that for the '/' (or root) request it will serve the static **index.html** file.
+Note that html,css, and JS files are all within the **public** directory, as this content is meant to be accessible by anyone.

+The **node_modules** folder is automatically generated & managed by npm.
+Here the dependencies for this project are stored, as stated in package.json.
+Note that it will generally contain a lot more than just what you are depending on directly, since other projects will also have dependencies, and their dependencies may have dependencies, and so on and so forth.

+The **.gitignore** file is used to tell **git** what _not_ to track when version controlling this project.
+In particular it will exclude the folder node_modules & it's contents.
+This should be setup locally and not committed to the repository on github.
+Keeping these dependent projects out of version control directly decreases the size of this project when cloning, it also ensures that a user only needs to run **npm install** to get things setup every time.

+The setup for serving index.html is fine for basic websites, but if we want to have a section that only logged in users can access we'll have to do a bit more.
+In that case we'll need to setup the server to verify that a user is logged in, and if they are forward them to a page that verifies that they are logged in.
+This is where server side scripting comes into play.

+To demonstrate the concept of restricting a user you can checkout the 'login' and 'authenticated' endpoints that are listed.
+These can both be reached by hitting http://localhost:5000/login & http://localhost:5000/authenticated.
+Hitting authenticated when not already setup will show an error, and redirect you back to the login after 5 seconds.
+The login page just has a username field & a simple button to login as a demonstration.
+Upon logging in you will be taken to the the authenticated page, with a welcome message displaying your username and the option to logout.